 Quarter them and remove the core.

-Slice them into thin half moons.
+Slice the apples into thin half moons.

 Put them in a non-stick skillet with a tight fitting lid.

-Add about one tablespoon of butter per apple.
+Add about one tablespoon of real butter per apple.
 Cover and cook on medium heat until liquid is released and apples are tender.
 Cook time will depend on the variety of apple but somewhere around 15 minutes.

-Now remove the lid and sprinkle on about a teaspoon of sugar per apple and cook until the apples begin to brown along the edges.
+Now, remove the lid and sprinkle on about a teaspoon of sugar per apple and cook until the apples begin to brown along the edges.
 Stir occasionally.